jbremnant/project_ledi/doc/rst/page03_operation.rst

 * SENA_ BTerm Bluetooth Terminal
 * BlueTerm_

-Your LEDI uses Bluetooth module that understands SPP (Serial Port Profile).
+LEDI uses Bluetooth module that understands SPP (Serial Port Profile).
 What this basically means is that it's compatible with lots of bluetooth-enabled software out there.

 We have interesting set of features planned for our Android App: